Posted by Jonathan A. Patterson, CPA, CVA

 - Did you name your business?
 Not having a name may be a deterrent to buyers, and using your own name causes too much transparency.
 Be smart about your name choice and make sure it’s not already taken!

 - You must select your business structure and register your business.
-Some types of business structures you can choose from include Sole Proprietor, Partnership, or Corporation.
+Some types of business structures you can choose from including Sole Proprietor, Partnership, or Corporation.
 You must register your business in a state after choosing the structure; this task can be complicated and time-consuming.

 - You need an Employer Identification Number (EIN).
 Before you even sign up to sell on many sites, you must have an EIN or else use your Social Security Number.